XML RSS

 The Portuguese were the first European seafarers to round the Cape in the 15th century.
 Their trade routes across Asia had become threatened so they sought to open a new sea trade route to the Far East around the tip of Africa.
 Bartholemew Dias landed in what is now known as False Bay in 1488 after unknowingly sailing past Cape Point in the midst of a storm.
 He spent some time mapping the area before returning to Portugal.

-The 'Cape of Good Hope' was then named because it was seen as an ideal landfall location on the long sea route to Asia.
+The 'Cape of Good Hope' was then so named because it was seen as an ideal landfall location on the long sea route to Asia.

 Vasco de Gama was the next explorer to visit the Cape and the southern coast of Africa in 1497.
 His expedition of four ships opened a sea route to India for the spice trade.
 He was followed through the next century by more Portuguese and Spanish trading ships.